-With retail shops, restaurants, gyms, outdoor recreation and nail and hair salons opening or soon-to-open, it is likely that many of the state's 1.2 million workers receiving unemployment compensation benefits could be called to return to work.
+With retail shops, restaurants, gyms, outdoor recreation and nail and hair salons opening or soon-to-open, it is likely that many of the state’s 1.2 million workers receiving unemployment compensation benefits could be New Jersey employment law.

 While some pandemic metrics are declining in New Jersey – new cases, hospitalizations and fatalities – those same measurements are rising elsewhere in the nation, prompting concerns of a second pandemic wave.

 According to the recently released state guidelines, if an employer isn’t adhering to health and sanitization guidelines, and an employee believes the business isn’t making an effort to guard against the virus, the worker could quit or decline work or refuse to return to their job and still qualify for state unemployment benefits.